 Long Shorts / Short Longs

-Whether you think of long shorts or short longs, 3/4 bibs are ideal for straddling the gap between summer and winter.
-Great for spring too.
+Whether you think of long shorts or short longs, 3/4 bibs are ideal for straddling the gap between winter and summer.
+Great for autumn too.
 3/4 bibs were first made popular in 1991 by dutch pro rider, Edwig Van Hooydonck, who won the Tour of Flanders in a pair.
 They are also ideal for getting an autumn ‘Belgian tan’ – brown lower legs from the road filth.

 Base Layers are awesome.
 Their primary job is to keep you dry when sweating by wicking moisture away from your skin.
 Pick the right base layer for the conditions and you will be warm enough without getting a chill from being too sweaty.
 If you are planning a long ride with a food stop, take a rolled-up spare base layer, swap when you stop, and stay fresh and dry.

 Jersey v Jacket v Gilet

 Nothing gives you ‘cold feet’ about riding more than the thought of… cold feet.
 Banish cold feet with light overshoes or over-socks.
-Autumn weather shouldn’t be too cold, a lightweight set of overshoes should do the trick.
+Spring weather shouldn’t be too cold, a lightweight set of overshoes should do the trick.
 However, if you are planning ahead for the more extreme cold and rain, there are more industrial options available from Spatzwear.

 Put a Lid on It

 Under helmet wear is pretty important all year round.
 However, when the spring chill sets in, or wet / windy rides become regular, they are vital.
 If you are planning a cafe stop, take a spare cap – avoid having to re-use a sweaty one.
 Options vary from a traditional cotton cycling cap, to skull caps and head-warmers – there are no excuses for having a cold head!

 Sock it to ’em